HVR88/Limbo/README.md

 > [!TIP]
 >
-> When deploying from a terminal, use _screen_ or _tmux_ so the compose process can continue running if your session drops (closing the window, computer goes to sleep, etc.)
+> Use _screen_ or _tmux_ so the compose process can continue running if the terminal session drops, window closes, computer goes to sleep, etc.

 ```bash
 screen -S limbo-install